astropy/astropy/docs/overview.rst

 The Astropy project includes the concept of "affiliated packages."
-An affiliated package is an astronomy-related python package that is not part of the `astropy` core source code, but has requested to be included in the Astropy project.
+An affiliated package is an astronomy-related python package that is not part of the `astropy` core source code, but has requested to be included in the general community effort of the Astropy project.
 Such a package may be a candidate for eventual inclusion in the main `astropy` package (although this is not required).

-There is a registry of affiliated packages at http://affiliated.astropy.org, and in the near future, the `astropy` core will include a tool to install affiliated packages by name.
-See the :mod:`~astropy.config` module documentation for details about the affiliated package registry and install tool.
-Note that affiliated packages do not use the `astropy` namespace, which is reserved for the core.
-Instead, they either use their package name directly, or `awastropy.packagename` ("affiliated with astropy").
+Until then, however, it is a separate package, and may not be in the `astropy` namespace.

 If you are interested in starting an affiliated package, or have a package you are interested in making more compatible with astropy, the